How Cancer Can Affect Your Mouth

 • Acute or chronic jaw pain

 If you develop any of these mouth conditions, bring it up to your medical team and your dentist.
-Problems in your mouth need to be treated as soon as possible in order to prevent a delay in cancer treatment, so don’t ignore the problem.
+Problems in your mouth need to be treated as soon as possible to prevent a delay in cancer treatment, so don’t ignore the problem.

 Protecting Your Mouth If You Have Cancer

-If you have been diagnosed with cancer and are going through treatment, here are some tips for caring for your mouth before, during and after your cancer treatment.
+If you have been diagnosed with cancer and are going through treatment, here are some tips for caring for your mouth before, during, and after your cancer treatment.

 Dr. Brooks has helped numerous patients care for their oral health while they fight a different battle against cancer, and he can be your resource if you need one.
 Reach out to his office today for more information.